franksalomon/franksalomon/README.md

 🎓 I’m finishing my master's studies at the University of Zaragoza and the University of the Basque Country.

-🤖 My main focus: Applying Machine Learning models such as logistic regression, decision trees, and random forest
+🤖 My main focus: Leveraging advanced data science and machine learning methods, such as logistic regression, decision trees, and random forests, to enhance IT audit processes and enable data-driven insights.

 🔬 I’m currently learning and applying Time Series Analysis techniques